kfogel/presidential-speeches/README.md

 line of the form "President: Name Of Some President", followed on the next line (or maybe after some blank lines) by the transcript.

-_(Note: As of this writing, the raw web pages are in [data](data), so that the extraction process can be fully reflected in the revision history here.
-Most of each page is the speech itself, but there is sometimes some wrapper content around it.
-The copyright owner for that content is the Miller Center; it is not subject to the copyright license of this repository as a whole, nor is it in the public domain as the speeches themselves are.
-Subsequent commits will show the mild data massaging and extraction I did, and once the Miller Center's content is removed, so too will be this note.)_

 The presidential identifiers appear to be consistent, e.g., LBJ is always "Lyndon B. Johnson", never "Lyndon Johnson".
 Here's how I
 checked: